Six architects declined their project before the clients approached Matthew Griffith and Erin Lewis of in situ studio in Raleigh, N.C.

 “We designed a house for a couple who probably couldn’t afford an architect,” he says.

-The result is a two-story, 1,450 square-foot residence with three bedrooms and two and a half baths – a slender home for a slender lot that’s a quarter-acre in size and perpendicular to the street.
+The result is a two-story, 1,450 square-foot residence made up of three bedrooms and two and a half baths with cool decor – a slender home for a slender lot that’s a quarter-acre in size and perpendicular to the street.

 Its plan places entries, stairs, hallway, kitchen, and half-bath to one side, opening up the rest of the space for living.
 Its upper floor is pushed towards the back of the lot to create a double-height living space at the street, and a screened porch fronting the back yard.

 “We were trying to keep the envelope as efficient as possible,” he says.
 “We wanted the front gable to face the street, with a generous front porch.”